 When held at SIMS Meditation Center, this includes registering participants and giving information and assistance.
 Need to arrive 45 minutes before the first class and 30 minutes before the next classes.

-For day-long retreats: One day assignment; volunteers are requested to arrive 45–60 minutes early to do room set up and/or take down, to set up tea etc. and get the hot water going.
+For day-long retreats: One day assignment; volunteers are requested to arrive 45–60 minutes early to do room set up and/or take down, to set up tea supplies, and get the hot water going.
 You will also staff the greeter table, register attendants, and answer questions.

 For evening Dharma talks: helpers are needed to do room set up and/or take down, and to staff the greeter table.
 For the day-long and evening opportunities, a manager will be on site to give guidance; no prior experience necessary.

 Six week assignment for SIMS members who have already completed the SIMS introductory meditation class.
 One or two volunteers will work together to staff the greeter table during a six week introductory series.
 Includes setting out chairs, registering participants and giving information and assistance.

 Arrive at SIMS Meditation Center by 6:30pm and work together with one other volunteer to set up the greeter table and staff it through the evening.
 Greet old and new sangha members, answer questions, and count dana at the end of the evening.
 You can also stop by the greeter table and let us know if you’d like to volunteer.
 You’ll receive an initial orientation; no prior experience necessary.

 The group meets to explore the topic of death and dying together in order to make ourselves more comfortable and less fearful about being with dying.
 In so doing, we prepare ourselves to provide dharma practice, companionship, meals, transportation, errands, and other support to SIMS sangha members who are terminally ill.
 We also investigate how our current lives are informed and illuminated by this practice.

-Links to Resources and Documents:
+Links to Resources and Documents